nitinpuri777/sfdc_demo_test/demo_overview.md

 **Overview**

  <i>Cloudly</i>  is the fictitious SaaS company used for this Salesforce demo.
-The demo primarily demonstrates the combination of desperate data into a consolidated database.
+The demo primarily demonstrates the combination of disparate data into a consolidated database.
 The different data sources are Salesforce data, application data, and support (ticket) data.

 **Demo Flow**